I have spent most of my career working for nonprofit organizations that rely heavily on volunteerism.

 - People who volunteer report better physical and emotional health.

-- Volunteering gives people a purpose, a more positive outlook on life and are less likely to experience isolation and despair.
+- Volunteering gives people a purpose and a more positive outlook on life.
+They are also less likely to experience isolation and despair.

-- Seniors who volunteer have a more positive outlook on getting older and are more optimistic about life in general.
+- Seniors who volunteer have a more positive outlook on getting older and are more optimistic about life.

 1. Demonstrates Social Responsibly

-We all share this same planet and it is important that we all participate in efforts to make it better.
+We all share this same planet, and we all must participate in efforts to make it better.

 Businesses that stop what they are doing and reach out to help their community demonstrate social responsibility.

-When employees are given the opportunity to give back, while at work, they are easier to recruit, become more engaged with their employer, and oh ya, they hang around longer!
+When employees are allowed to give back while at work, they are easier to recruit, become more engaged with their employer, and hang around longer!

-Employees who are given the opportunity to volunteer through work talk about it.
+Employees who are allowed to volunteer through work talk about it.

 They will share the experience with family and friends and give credit to their employer.

-And these positive employee experiences will also improve the customer experience, which ultimately affects the bottom line.
+And these positive employee experiences will also improve the customer experience, ultimately affecting the bottom line.

-Organizations that have a strategic approach to public relations and marketing, understand the value of giving back and use volunteer opportunities to highlight their visibility in their community and use it to draw attention to their products and services.
+These organizations use volunteer opportunities to highlight their community’s visibility and draw attention to their products and services.

 These are remarkable findings that should be enough incentive for businesses to develop an internal volunteer program.

-There are many resources available to help organizations identify volunteer opportunities and create structures to get their employees involved.
+Many resources are available to help organizations identify volunteer opportunities and create structures to get their employees involved.

-Volunteer Match is a great resource to find volunteer opportunities.
+Volunteer Match is a great resource for finding volunteer opportunities.

 It allows you to search by location or interest and has tools to help employers track volunteer hours and engage employees.

-The needs of our communities are ever increasing and it is essential for all of us to give back.
+The needs of our communities are ever-increasing, and we all need to give back.

-Developing an employer-sponsored volunteer program can be the first step in educating employees in the significance of giving back, improving employee engagement, and ultimately improving the bottom line.
+Developing an employer-sponsored volunteer program can be the first step in educating employees on the significance of giving back, improving employee engagement, and ultimately improving the bottom line.

 Does your organization have an employer-sponsored volunteer program?